projectriff/projectriff.io/_docs/022-getting-started-minikube.md

 [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) is a Kubernetes environment which runs in a single virtual machine.
 See the [latest release](https://github.com/kubernetes/minikube/releases) for installation, and the [readme](https://github.com/kubernetes/minikube/blob/master/README.md) for more detailed information.

-For macOS we recommend using hyperkit as the vm driver.
-To install Hyperkit
+For macOS we recommend using Hyperkit as the vm driver.
+To install Hyperkit, first install [Docker Desktop (Mac)](https://store.docker.com/editions/community/docker-ce-desktop-mac), then run:

 ```sh
 curl -LO https://storage.googleapis.com/minikube/releases/latest/docker-machine-driver-hyperkit \